MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-generate-invoice.md

 ## Item group: separating invoices
 To be able to create separate invoices for renewal schedules based on item groups, the following setup is needed:

--   As part of the standard Microsoft Dynamics 365 for Finance and Operations setup, items must be assigned to item groups.
+-   As part of the standard  setup, items must be assigned to item groups.
--   On the Advanced Recurring Contract Billing Parameters page, Unique schedule type is set to Customer.
+-   On the **Recurring contract billing parameters page**, **Unique schedule type** is set to Customer.
--   When creating invoices on the Sales Order or the Invoice Creator pages, set Split by item group to Yes.
+-   When creating invoices on the Sales Order or the Generate invoice pages, set **Split by item group** to **Yes**.

 For billing schedules with multiple item groups, separate sales orders are created for each item group.